The CRE Methodology™: a proven process for growing online businesses using conversion rate optimization

 Here it is.

-Step 1: The Rules of the Game (and how to win at it): Coming up with your strategy, defining your long-term goals, and deciding how you’ll measure success
+Step 1: The Rules of the Game (and how to win at it): Coming up with your strategy, discussing your long-term goals, and deciding how we’ll measure success

+1. We need to find out which parts of your business are underperforming and why.
 Most clients come to us with a preconceived idea of what should be worked on.
 Ironically, the opportunities usually lie elsewhere—in their blind spots.
-First, we insist on discussing the client’s strategy and vision for the business.
-You need to define the key performance indicators (KPIs) that will ensure you meet your goals.
+First, we discuss your strategy and vision for the business.
+We seek to determine the key performance indicators (KPIs) that will ensure you meet your goals.
+This is important to us because it’s paramount that our team’s goals be aligned with yours.

-At this point, you also don’t know why your visitors aren’t converting, so any suggestions you make would be theoretical rather than based on evidence.
+2. We don’t know yet why people aren’t converting.
+At this point, we also don’t know why your visitors aren’t converting, so any suggestions we made would be theoretical rather than based on evidence.
 From our experience, evidence-based recommendations are much more likely to give breakthrough results than glib “best practice” ones.

 Step 2: Understanding (and tuning) existing traffic sources